 Before you start anything on your journey you should find out who those people are and get in touch.
 Call your city or town government and your state government and find out which levels of licensing you need and verify any and all requirements with them.

-First off: location is a big, (BIG) deal!
+Location is a big, (BIG) deal!

 For example …

-Let’s take a typical daycare center that might have a capacity of say 50 kids.
-That means that even if you’re in a neighborhood with only about 2,000 kids, that still leaves room for a few daycare centers to run successfully at capacity assuming you estimate about 20-30% of kids will use daycare in your neighborhood).
+Let’s take a typical daycare center that might have a capacity 50 kids.
+If it’s in a neighborhood with only 2,000 kids, that still leaves room for a few daycare centers to run successfully (assuming you estimate about 20-30% of kids will use daycare in your neighborhood).

 Tips for choosing your new daycare center location

 Let the light in

 Another thing that you need to consider is natural light.
 Check with your daycare licensing representatives about the natural light requirement.
 If you’re sandwiched between buildings, ask about skylights.